TRUXIMA is a prescription medicine used to treat adults with:

 - cuts, scrapes, or incisions that are red, warm, swollen, or painful

-- Kidney problems.
+- Kidney problems, especially if you are receiving TRUXIMA for NHL.
 TRUXIMA can cause severe kidney problems that lead to death.
-Your healthcare provider should do blood tests to check how well your kidneys are working
+Your healthcare provider should do blood tests to check how well your kidneys are working.

 Your healthcare provider will stop treatment with TRUXIMA if you have severe, serious, or life-threatening side effects.

 The most common side effects of TRUXIMA include: